 Strategic placement of holes can produce a large variety of designs.

 See the Lace Gallery for a more examples of sprang lace.

 Changing the direction of the "stitches" creates textured patterns that can be used for surface designs.
 When S and Z directions are switched in the middle of the row along diagonals, raised sections create textured designs.
 When S and Z directions are changed along horizontal or vertical lines the cloth remains flat and the texture changes create linear patterns.

-When S and Z twists are combined with alternating colors, they can change the slant of diagonal stripes.
+When S and Z directions are changed along horizontal rows the fabric remains flat.
+When these changes are combined with alternating colors, they change the slant of diagonal stripes.